 \paragraph{Inter-User Contrastive Sampling} For the inter-user contrastive sampling, we utilize Qwen-3-embedding 0.6B as the embedding model.
 This choice reflects the model's balance of efficiency and performance, which is essential for managing a vast user pool in practical deployment scenarios.
 We select the number of clusters (10 groups) based on the Silhouette Coefficient optimization performed on the PRISM training users.
 From the identified distant cluster $\mathcal{V}$, we select the top $K=3$ most distant users to augment the negative set.
 For the generation of $y^-_v$, we employ two different LLMs (Qwen-3-13B, GPT-4o) to prevent bias toward the specific style of a single model, and enable the checklist generator to robustly learn priorities across diverse response patterns.
 We present visualization examples on the PRISM dataset in Figure~\ref{fig:cluster} and Figure~\ref{fig:queryshift}.

 \paragraph{Personalized Saliency Scoring} For the personalized saliency scoring, we employ Llama-3.1-8B as the scoring model.
 We evaluate the adherence of a response $y$ to each checklist criterion $c_k$ on a scale of 1 to 10, with a temperature of 1.0.
 For the calculated saliency scores, we convert them into categorical labels—\texttt{Essential}, \texttt{Important}, and \texttt{Optional}, adopting a strategy similar to \citet{gunjal2025rubricsrewardsreinforcementlearning}.
 Specifically, we sort the criteria in $C_{u,q}$ by their weights in descending order and traverse the list while tracking the cumulative sum.
 We set the cumulative probability thresholds $\tau_1$ and $\tau_2$ to 0.4 and 0.9, respectively.
+We provide an ablation study of $\tau_1$ and $\tau_2$ in Table~\ref{tab:tau_sensitivity}, reporting both the label distribution over O/I/E and the final accuracy when training \textsc{P-Check} under each hyperparameter setting.
 The distribution of the assigned labels is presented in Figure~\ref{fig:label_dist}.

 \paragraph{Training Checklist Generator $\phi$} For the training of the checklist generator $\phi$, we employ Llama-3.2-3B-Instruct as the backbone model.
 The training is conducted on 8 NVIDIA A6000 GPUs for 3 epochs.
 We utilize a per-device batch size of 2 with 16 gradient accumulation steps.
 The model is optimized using a learning rate of $2 \times 10^{-4}$.